 I would say the obscure and expensive K40 and the more popular but also expensive Austrian Holiday 2 and 3 IKs are modern iterations of the twin side tube Forelle design, with the Holidays (below) right down to the wooden bow clamp (right).

 One thing that can’t get avoided is that a Forelle (and a Fun) still run only 0.2 bar pressure.
-Same as most Gumoteii, though helped by the stiffer twin side beam hull.
-Modern Grabners run .03 bar which I feel makes a big difference.
+Same as most ordinary Gumos, like the Solar 3 though the stiffer twin side beam hull helps.
+Modern Grabners run 0.3 bar which makes a big difference.
 Some newer Gumotex IKs now run 0.25, though that can be pushed to 0.3 bar with care.

 Thanks to Gael and OP for extra details.
 Most pics lifted from ebay sellers.